Jonathan Van Every: Boston Red Sox (first stint)

 On December 1, 2007, the Boston Red Sox signed him to a minor league contract.

 Van Every made his major league debut on May 14, 2008, against the Baltimore Orioles, starting in center field.
 In his second career at-bat, he singled to center in the fifth inning off Daniel Cabrera for his first major league hit.
 Van Every hit his first career home run on April 29, 2009 at Progressive Field against the Cleveland Indians.
 The solo shot during the top of the 10th inning turned out to be the winning hit as the Red Sox went on to win the game 6–5.

 The following day on April 30, 2009, Van Every pitched the final 2/3 of the eighth inning in a 13–0 loss to the Tampa Bay Rays.

 On July 8, 2009, Van Every was designated for assignment by the Red Sox to make room on the 40-man roster for Jed Lowrie, who was activated off the 60-day DL.
 On July 18, 2009, he was released by the Red Sox, after the 10-days of his waiver period ran up.

-Pittsburg Pirates (first stint)
+Pittsburgh Pirates (first stint)

 On July 29, 2009, Van Every was signed by the Pittsburgh Pirates as a minor league free agent, and he was assigned to Triple-A Indianapolis.
 Knee surgery prevented Van Every from appearing with the Pirates organization.